oddlama/autokernel/README.md

 Does any of these question sound familiar?
 Then this tool might solve a problem for you.

-autokernel can both detect configuration options for the current system, and also provides a way to properly manage your kernel configuration.
+Autokernel can both detect configuration options for the current system, and also be used to manage your kernel configuration.
 It can additionally be used to automate the build process, but this is entirely optional.

 ## Installation